manuelscl/nft-card/README.md

 Hi, devs!

-This proyect was useful to improve and practice my HTML and CSS skill.
+This proyect was really useful to improve and practice my HTML and CSS skill.

 ## Table of contents